-It is recommended that the evoked compound action potentials of the auditory nerve (eCAP) are measured intraoperatively across all age categories (table 3).
+Figure 1.
+Results of the objective hearing assessments of the Minimal Outcome Measurements at each suggested interval for the case example.
+OAE: Otoacoustic emissions, M: Number of months post-activation, YR: Number of years post-activation, ABR: Auditory brainstem response, eCAP: Evoked compound action potentials of the auditory nerve, THL: Threshold level, qu: Current unit, IFT: Impedance and field telemetry tively across all age categories (Figure 1).
 These measurements are frequently used to verify nerve function by stimulating one electrode contact in the cochlea and recording the resulting changes in voltage over time on another electrode contact.
 It is important to monitor the responses close to the round window and cochleostomy. eCAP elicited on electrodes close to the round window or cochleostomy is indicative of full insertion.
 The recorded eCAP measurements typically consist of a negative peak (N1) and a positive peak (P2).
-Although a review by Miller et al. reported that while the absolute values of the eCAP thresholds cannot be directly used for the prediction of the fitting parameters [8], the eCAP threshold profile can be used as a basis for creating fitting maps. eCAP thresholds can represent a level at which the stimulus should be audible but probably not uncomfortable.
-However, in addition to the eCAP profile, further fine-tuning adjustments during fitting are indispensable [9].
+Although a review by Miller et al. (9) reported that the absolute values of the eCAP thresholds cannot be directly used for the prediction of the fitting parameters, the eCAP threshold profile can be used as a basis for creating fitting maps. eCAP thresholds can represent a level at which the stimulus should be audible but probably not uncomfortable.
+However, in addition to the eCAP profile, further fine-tuning adjustments during fitting are indispensable (10).